10 Space Heater Safety Tips for Your Home

 Turn Off Your Space Heater When You Can’t Monitor It

-Power down your space heater before you go to sleep, move to a different room or are unable to keep an eye on it.
+Power down your space heater before you go to sleep.
+Always make sure you are in the same room as the space heater or at least are able to keep an eye on it while it’s running.

 Regularly Inspect Your Space Heater